magento/devdocs/src/guides/v2.4/graphql/interfaces/wishlist-item-interface.md

 ### GroupedProductWishlistItem attributes {#GroupedProductWishlistItem}

-The GroupedProductWishlistItem data type does not extend the `WishlistItemInterface`.
+The GroupedProductWishlistItem data type does not provide additional attributes to the `WishlistItemInterface`.

 ### SimpleWishlistItem attributes {#SimpleWishlistItem}

-The SimpleWishlistItem data type does not extend the `WishlistItemInterface`.
+The SimpleWishlistItem data type does not provide additional attributes to the `WishlistItemInterface`.

 ### VirtualWishlistItem attributes {#VirtualWishlistItem}

-The VirtualWishlistItem data type does not extend the `WishlistItemInterface`.
+The VirtualWishlistItem data type does not provide additional attributes to the `WishlistItemInterface`.

 ## Example usage

-The following mutation adds a downloadable product to the cart and returns detailed information about the product.
+The following mutation adds a downloadable product to a wish list and returns detailed information about the product.

 **Request:**